Condo Insurance

 Why Condo Owners Need Their Own Coverage

-Condo owners have unique needs-your association's master policy usually covers only the building's exterior and common areas, not your unit's interior or personal belongings.
 Condo insurance (HO-6) protects everything inside your four walls: from floors and fixtures to your belongings and personal liability.
-Gateway Insurance reviews your HOA's requirements and fills every gap, so you're fully protected.
+Gateway Insurance can review your HOA's requirements to help protect your belongings.

 Coverages Designed for Condo Owners